 Automatic delineation of cliff metrics

-The automatic delineation procedure quantifies cliff top and cliff toe position, and cliff height, following the steps shown in Figure 3 and described below.
+The automatic delineation procedure quantifies cliff top and cliff toe position, and cliff height, following the steps shown as a flow chart in Figure 3, illustrated further in Figure 4 and described in detail below.
 All the resulting geospatial outputs produced by the proposed method are listed in Table 1.

 Extracting the coastline from a DEM